ConsolidatedSky/NEFARAM/README.md

 # Final Steps
 1. Open ModOrganizer.exe in the main folder of the modlist
+2. You can enable or disable optional settings in the *OPTIONAL MODS* category in the left pane.
-2. Click on 'Play NEFARAM' on the top right when you're ready !
+3. Click on 'Play NEFARAM' on the top right when you're ready !
-3. And finally load the savegame called 'NEFARAM_(Version)'.
+4. And finally load the savegame called 'NEFARAM_(Version)'.
 Press Enter when you're in the game, after that instructions will be on screen.
 The mod uses [Skyrim Unbound](https://www.nexusmods.com/skyrimspecialedition/mods/27962?tab=description).
 I recommend you read the decription.

 ## Final notes and tips (VERY IMPORTANT READ ALL) :